 The Act requires that institutions use one of the following three methods:

-Secure Login and Pass Code
+Secure Login and Password

-For more information about the Higher Education Opportunity Act, please visit the U.S. Dept of Education site found at: http://www.ed.gov/policy/highered/leg/hea08/index.html.
+For more information about the Higher Education Opportunity Act, please visit the U.S. Dept of Education site found at: https://www.ed.gov/laws-and-policy/higher-education-laws-and-policy/higher-education-opportunity-act-of-2008.

 Adopted June 2010

-> Return to Your Right to Know
+>Return to Your Right to Know